-Each year in May the Keese School gives Education Awards to deserving associates who serve in the dining rooms and who are enrolled in an institution of higher learning.
+EACH YEAR IN MAY THE KEESE SCHOOL gives Education Awards to deserving associates who serve in the dining rooms and who are enrolled in college.
 The Awards are funded by surpluses in the Keese School budget and by gifts from Asbury residents.
-In 2020, twenty-two associates each received a \$1,600 award.

 To make a contribution, checks should be made out to the Asbury Foundation with "Keese School Education Awards" designated in the memo line.
-Please send your check to Kathy Stephen, Keese School's Assistant Treasurer (Courtyard Homes 431), for tabulation.
-She will forward your check to the Asbury Foundation, which will send you an acknowledgment of your tax-exempt gift and disburse the final awards.
-You may also contribute through the Keese School website at www.keeseschool.org or the online registration system at www.keeseschoolcatalog.org.
+Please send your check to the Keese School treasurer, Liz Lostumbo (Courtyard Home 343), for tabulation.
+She will forward your check to the Asbury Foundation, which will send you an acknowledgment of your tax-exempt gift and disburse the final Awards.